 From then on, our new children with their Bible ghost stories wanted to meet every week.
 Soon they were bringing their brothers and sisters, and even their parents too.
 Amazingly, God had used a rumor about our haunted church to open the door to people's hearts in this poor and needy community.
 From that point, Saint Barnabas's Church grew and grew to become a force in the slums.
-Many cadets and parishioners from the City labored beside us there.
-One lady, Miss Eleanor Gifford, lived and worked in a simple but meticulously neat little room in the East End.
+Many cadets and parishioners from the city labored beside us there.
+Miss Eleanor Gifford lived and worked in a simple but meticulously neat little room in the East End.
 During the days and evenings, Eleanor's sewing ministry took her out to visit many poor teenaged girls in their homes.
 By arranging Bible studies, sewing classes, and camping trips, her sewing kept them out of trouble but introduced them to Christ.
 In this selfless way, she built bridges into their lives.✞

-Bishop Hobsons bugs, as we came to call them, bit the Church Army team and were unwelcome bedfellows even though they slept on the wooden tables!
-Miss Eleanor Gifford refused a salary from the Bishop because of a vow she had made many years before to God.
+, As we came to call them, Bishop Hobsons bugs bit the Church Army team and were unwelcome bedfellows even though they slept on the wooden tables!
+Miss Eleanor Gifford refused a salary from the Bishop because of a vow she had made many years to God.
 "I used to belong to a Quaker group," she once told me.
 "One day, I made a covenant with God.
 I promised that in the future, I would devote myself to the poor.
 After many years as a teacher, and upon my mother's death, my opportunity finally came.
 That is why I'm here in the slums working with these young people."
 Tragically, an unknown person murdered Eleanor one night.
 In trying to prevent one of her young women from being drawn into prostitution, she was savagely stabbed and never recovered.
 Her total and absorbing commitment to bringing the worst in society to the best God could give them caused her death.
 Our needs and difficulties in the slums were of keen interest to Bishop Hobson whenever I visited his office.✞

-One day, during such an interview, I told him about a particularly annoying problem we experienced in our old building.
+One day, during such an interview, I told him about an incredibly annoying problem we experienced in our old building.
 "It's the bed bugs, Bishop!"
 I blurted out guiltily.
 "They stop us sleeping.
 Even after we've washed the mattresses with disinfectant, they still come back the same night!
 We've resorted to lying on the tabletops, but they find us there too!"
 His mouth dropped open incredulously, and a cheeky grin slowly began to spread across his face.
 "Did they bite you?" he quipped!
 The very next day, someone came around to rid us of our unwelcome bedfellows!✞

 A group of lively children led by an ornate processional cross comes for some Holy Ghost action in our haunted church in Pittsburgh.
 Exasperated, one cadet finally laid down the cross at my feet.
 "This is stupid," he spat.
 "We impress nobody but ourselves!"
 At that moment, we all sensed that we had reached a crisis point in our ministry.
 Every effort of ours had failed.
 In this experience, though we least expected it, God was preparing us for a breakthrough.
 One day, the cadets and I sat outside in the street chatting and idly passing away the time with a group of poor children.
 One of them innocently asked, "Is the church haunted, Mister?
 Is it?"
 "It could be!"
-I casually laughed back, then after a moment's thought added, "How about getting some kids together tomorrow night, and we'll go and see?"
+I casually laughed back, then after a moment's thought, added, "How about getting some kids together tomorrow night, and we'll go and see?"

 That next night, we were again talking with the children outside.
 Suddenly a series of ghostly shrieks echoed from high above our heads.
 Startled, we leaped to our feet.
 Our mouths dropped open as we gazed upwards.
 There, beckoning to us through the louvered slats of a narrow window, was a pair of bare white arms!
 "Look," one little black boy yelled, "there's the ghost!"
 "I'm going up the haunted tower!"
 I suggested.
 "Who is brave enough to come too for some Holy Ghost action?"